"Words are what she has left us. They were her glory. They must be our consolation." – Michelle de Kretser on Elizabeth Harrower

 When a beloved author dies, there is consolation in knowing that their books – the culminated words of a lifetime in letters – outlive them and tether us to their memory.
 However, the beauty of those words isn’t simply a static point in time; it continues to evolve in the minds of the writers and thinkers who follow them.
-Four Festival guests reflect on the powerful work of four writers taken from us in the past year.
-This session of reflection, tribute and celebration features Michelle de Kretser on Sydney literary great Elizabeth Harrower; Kerry O’Brien on legendary political reporter Mungo MacCallum; Michael Robotham on spy master John le Carré; and Sally Warhaft on renowned historian and travel writer Jan Morris.
-Hosted by Chris Taylor.
+Four Festival guests join Chris Taylor to reflect on the powerful work of four writers taken from us: Michelle de Kretser on Sydney literary great Elizabeth Harrower; Kerry O’Brien on legendary political reporter Mungo MacCallum; Michael Robotham on spy master John le Carré; and Sally Warhaft on renowned historian and travel writer Jan Morris.

 Michelle de Kretser (Australian)

 Michelle de Kretser is a writer who lives in Sydney.
 Her fiction has won several awards, including the Miles Franklin.
-Her most recent work is a long-form essay, On Shirley Hazzard.
-Her new novel, Scary Monsters, will be published in October, 2021.
+Her most recent work inclues a long-form essay, On Shirley Hazzard, and her new novel, Scary Monsters, published in October, 2021.

 Kerry O’Brien (Australian)